jasonacollins/blog/posts/books-i-read-in-2026.md

 - James Barratt, *Our Final Invention: Artificial Intelligence and the End of the Human Era*
 - Emily M. Bender and Alex Hanna, *The AI Con: How to Fight Big Tech's Hype and Create the Future We Want*
 - Max Bennet, *A Brief History of Intelligence*
+- Hannah Fry, *Hello World: How to be Human in the Age of the Machine*
 - Keach Hagey, *The Optimist: Sam Altman, OpenAI, and the Race to Invent the Future*
+- Verity Harding, *AI Needs You: How We Can Change AI's Future and Save Our Own*
 - Blake J. Harris, *The history of the future: Oculus, Facebook, and the revolution that swept virtual reality*
 - Pablos Holman, *Deep future: creating technology that matters*
 - John C. Lennox, *2084 and the AI revolution: how artificial intelligence informs our future*